Colorado Regional High School Science Bowl

 The U.S. Department of Energy (DOE) Golden Field Office and NREL sponsor the competition every year.

-The next Colorado competition will take place on Saturday, March 16, 2019, at Dakota Ridge High School.
+The next Colorado competition will take place in March 2020.
+The final date, time, and location will be posted in the fall of 2019.
 This is an all-day event and all participants will receive a free T-shirt and lunch.

-The winning team will receive an all-expense paid trip to the National Science Bowl sponsored by DOE's Office of Science.
-This year's National Science Bowl will take place in Washington D.C., April 25–29, 2019.
+The winning team receives an all-expense paid trip to the National Science Bowl sponsored by DOE's Office of Science.
+The National Science Bowl takes place in Washington D.C.

 Who Can Participate